Guardsman spoke of 'murder,' may still possess secrets: US

 “There simply is no condition or combination of conditions that can ensure the Defendant will not further disclose additional information still in his knowledge or possession,” prosecutors wrote.
 “The damage the Defendant has already caused to the U.S. national security is immense.
 The damage the Defendant is still capable of causing is extraordinary.”

-Teixeira has been in jail since his arrest earlier this month on charges stemming from the highest-profile intelligence leak in years.
-Prosecutors said Teixeira's attorneys have indicated they will urge the judge to release him to his father's home.
-As of late Wednesday, Teixeira's attorneys hadn't filed court papers arguing for his release.
+Teixeira has been in jail since his arrest earlier this month on charges stemming from the most consequential intelligence leak in years.

 Teixeira has been charged under the Espionage Act with unauthorized retention and transmission of classified national defense information.
-He has not yet entered a plea, and his attorney declined after last week’s hearing to speak to reporters.
+He has not yet entered a plea.

+His lawyers are urging the judge to release him from jail, arguing in court papers filed Thursday that appropriate conditions can be set even if the court finds him to be a flight risk — such as confinement at his father's home and location monitoring.

+The defense said Teixeira no longer has access to any top-secret information and accused prosecutors of providing “little more than speculation that a foreign adversary will seduce Mr. Teixeira and orchestrate his clandestine escape from the United States.”

-In describing Teixeira as a danger to the community, prosecutors wrote that the suspect, who owned multiple guns, repeatedly had “detailed and troubling discussions about violence and murder” on the platform where authorities say he shared the documents.
+Prosecutors wrote that Teixeira, who owned multiple guns, repeatedly had “detailed and troubling discussions about violence and murder” on the platform where authorities say he shared the documents.
 In February, he told another person that he was tempted to make a minivan into an “assassination van," prosecutors wrote.

 The Justice Department's filing outlines a pattern of troubling behavior that officials say began well before he entered the military and continued in recent months, even as his position afforded him access to government secrets.